giellalt/giellalt.github.io/infra/infraremake/IdeasForNewinfraTesting.md

-Test ideas
+# Ideas for testing

-We want to test our transducers betters
+Goal: **We want to test our transducers better**

 # Existing tests

-# Paradgim testing against predefined answers: yaml tests
+1. Paradgim testing against predefined answers: yaml tests
-# Tests written in the lexc and twolc code
+1. Tests written in the lexc and twolc code
-# Testing whether we generate the lemma or not
+1. Testing whether we generate the lemma or not
-# Tests using the lemma list as gold standard (do we generate the lemma)
+1. Tests using the lemma list as gold standard (do we generate the lemma)

 # Ideas for new tests